baker-fi/bakerfi-contracts/README.md

 * Liquidation Protection
 * Easy to Use Interface
 * Leverage based on Flash Loans
-* Liquid Yield Shares matETH
+* Liquid Yield Shares brETH
 * Proxied Deployment for Settings, Vault and Strategies

 ## Integrations